DimensionDev/Maskbook/docs/setup.md

 ### Debug the content script

-Mask Network only injects content script with the permission approved by the user.
-For each new SNS website that Mask Network is going to support.
-It will present a prompt dialog for asking permission dynamically, rather than asking for all mightly permission at the plugin got installed.
+Mask Network only injects content script with permission from the user.

+For every new website that Mask Network is going to support, it will show a prompt dialog to ask permission dynamically, rather than asking for all mightly permission at the plugin got installed.

 To debug _content script_, open the dev tools in the web page, then you can select context as the following picture describes.